xelis-project/xelis-blockchain/API.md

 ```

 #### Get Assets
-Get all assets available on network with its registered topoheight.
+Get all assets available on network with its registered topoheight and necessary decimals for a full coin.

 ##### Method `get_assets`